 This chart shows all recorded cycle times of a machine.
 The X-axis represents the duration of cycle times in seconds, and the Y-axis shows how frequently those cycle times occur.
 As you can see, cycle times vary between 6 and 9 seconds, with 7 seconds being the most frequent cycle time.

 We can see that our customer has chosen 6.5 seconds as the ideal cycle time.
 Why not 6?
-The reason for that, in this case, is that cycle times of 6 seconds are attributed to anomalies.
-That could happen, for example, if the machine was stopped and restarted with the part already in place, therefore the first cycle time was shorter than normal.
+The reason for that, in this case, is that cycle times of 6 seconds are considered to be anomalies.
+That could happen, for example, if the machine stops and restarts with the part already in place, therefore the first cycle time is shorter than normal.

 Note: even if you do know the theoretical maximum speed or NPC, you may still use historical data to adjust your ideal cycle time to fit your needs better.